 The first time we pitch, the first time we speak, the first time we connect, the first time we create or publish, the first time we try something new, things won’t always stick.
 No matter how much we plan or prepare or begin, nothing beats experience because experiences are FULL of taking action, of getting things done, of making mistakes and learning from those mistakes, while getting things done.
 And if experience makes way for execution, then consistency is what leads to quality.

 This week, let’s learn to appreciate the practice pancake and the foundation it creates for the good things to come.

 Further Reading: Heard of the 10,000 hour rule?
 It was coined by Malcolm Gladwell as a method to being successful regardless of your field: working 10, 000 hours perfecting your respective craft.
-This term can be found in his book Outliers: The Story of Success – cop it on Amazon or pick it up from your local bookstore thanks to IndieBound.
+This term can be found in his book Outliers: The Story of Success – cop it via Bookshop to support local bookstores.

 “I had never done a culinary competition before, but I was like, ‘Alright, I’m just going to put pen to paper, I’m going to invite some people, I’m going to holla at some chefs—maybe they have contacts around what a competition could look like—and we’re just going to do it.’
 I wasn’t attached to it looking perfect.
 I was just attached to doing the thing.”
 Read: How This Social Entrepreneur Is Using Hip-Hop and Food To Inspire Youth

 Nipsey Hussle was a proponent of perfecting your craft.
 We miss him.
 Read the stories crafted by #blkcreatives about his life and legacy.